simp/simp-doc/docs/user_guide/HOWTO/Control_Repo.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This procedure creates an r10k control repository from a fresh SIMP ISO/RPM installation.
-It is currently limited to to *just* the control repository—the RPM-provided Puppet module git repositories will remain on the SIMP server's local filesystem.
+It is currently limited to *just* the control repository—the RPM-provided Puppet module git repositories will remain on the SIMP server's local filesystem.